scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 # How to write a test that runs in parallel

-Writting intergation / behavior tests that run in parallel is not trivial.
+Writing integration / behavior tests that runs in parallel is not trivial.
 This page lists all the rules to follow when writing a test that runs in parallel with other tests.